JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ### Standard categories of tests
 * **Unit testing**: what you have mainly done -- test the small pieces of the app
 * **Acceptance testing**: test the bigger pieces.
-  - For example testing your `cloc.exe` on a certain fixed directory tree.
+  - For example testing your `histo.exe` on a certain fixed directory tree.
-* **Random testing** aka fuzz testing aka monkey testing aka property-based testing aka quickcheck: test on randomly generated inputs in some distribution
+* **Random testing** aka fuzz testing aka monkey testing aka property-based testing aka quickcheck: test on inputs generated randomly from a distribution

 ### Testing and coverage